Keen Targhee III Mid - Women's Review

 Comfort

-The Targhee III rank rather well for comfort.
+The Targhee III ranked rather well for comfort, especially if you have a wide foot.
 After a full day of hiking, our feet still felt great in these boots.
-Additionally, they require very little time to break in and felt comfortable even in their first few hours on the trail.
-The Targhee have a wide toe box, so if you have wider feet, these boots will not constrict in the broadest part of the foot.
+Additionally, they require minimal time to break in the leather upper and feel comfortable even in their first few hours on the trail.
+The Targhee has a wide toe box, so if you have wider feet, these boots will not constrict in the broadest part of the foot.

-In addition to their shape, the Targhee also provides stiffness in the ankle, supporting the ankle bones while remaining flexible underfoot.
-The insoles are sufficient and offer support underfoot as well, making the boots more comfortable to walk in for long distances.
-The leather construction also adds to their ability to last on long days and molds to the foot over time.
+In addition to their shape, the Targhee provides stiffness in the ankle cuff, which helps to support the ankle bones while remaining somewhat flexible underfoot.
+The insoles are sufficient, though not supportive enough for those with high arches, offering neutral support for long distances.
+The leather construction also adds to this boot's ability to last on long days and mold to the foot over time.

 Support

 Much like the older version of the Targhee, the Targhee III has a relatively low heel shaft.
-This didn't seem to be a problem for us, as the low heel allows for more movement and breathability while still providing ample support.
-The sole and heel-capture system is wide and supportive, also providing lots of stability underfoot.
-Unlike the Targhee II, the III's have the same stability in the sole, but the profile of the rubber is still quite bulky, which made our testers feel less agile and nimble on the trail.
-The sole is stiff enough for the boots to be worn with a heavy pack but still flexes with the foot when stepping.
-The Targhee III provides just enough support to endure hard days on the trail without constraining the foot the way a more traditional hiking boot does.
-However, the bulky design is a bit difficult to get used to, especially when compared to other models that we tested, which offer similar or better support within a sleek and high-performing design.
+This wasn't a problem for us, as the low heel allows for more movement while still providing enough support.
+The sole and heel-capture system is wide and offers a firm base underfoot.
+Unlike the Targhee II, the III has the same stability in the sole, but the profile combination of the rubber, toe cap, and rand is quite bulky, which made our testers feel less agile on the trail.
+The sole is stiff enough for the boots to be worn with a heavy pack but still flexes with the foot when stepping forward.
+The Targhee III provides just enough neutral support to endure hard days on the trail without constraining the foot as a more traditional hiking boot does.
+However, the bulky design is a bit difficult to get used to (especially for those with narrow feet and high arches) when compared to other models that we tested, which offer better support within a sleek and high-performing design.

 Traction